• Home

 * The renderings of both documents differ from the originals in several small ways, some intentional, some inadvertent.
 Only the original documents should be relied upon by those seeking to solve the mystery behind the death of Christy Mathewson.
 A link to those documents is found in the book.

-Copyright © 2025 JB Manheim.
+Copyright © 2026 JB Manheim.
 All rights reserved.

 We use cookies to enable essential functionality on our website, and analyze website traffic.
 By clicking Accept you consent to our use of cookies.
-Read about how we use cookies.
+Cookies and Privacy Policy.

 Your Cookie Settings

-We use cookies to enable essential functionality on our website, and analyze website traffic.
-Read about how we use cookies.
+We use cookies to enable essential functionality on our website and analyze website traffic.
+For more information, read our our Cookies and Privacy Policy below.

 Cookie Categories